 A: You might consider a visit to Besh-Ba-Gowah Salado Indian ruins, Roosevelt Lake, Tonto Cliff Dwellings, and Pinal Mountain Recreation area just to name a few.
 This is a great mountain-biking country and the hiking and camping opportunities can't be beaten.

 We boast one of the best year-round climates you can find, although there are several weeks in the summer that can be fairly hot.
 If you enjoy anything outdoors, this a great place for it.
 Historic Downtown offers shops and even a few places to wet your whistle.

 Q: Are there any Bed & Breakfasts in town?

-A: Yes, there are several B&B’s in the area.
-Chrysocolla Inn is one that’s highly reviewed and unique in its setting.
+A: Yes, there are several B&Bs in the area.
+Chrysocolla Inn is one that's unique in its setting and highly reviewed.
 There are some other fine places as well.
 Give us a call and we can recommend some accommodations.